Banno/consumer-api-openid-connect-example/README.md

 }
 ```

 The `access_token` contains _authorization information about your application_ regarding which actions it is allowed to perform via the Banno API.
-These actions map to the scopes (e.g. `openid profile banno`).
+These actions map to the scopes (e.g. `openid address email phone profile banno`).

 The `id_token` contains _authentication information about the user_ (i.e. claims).